wolkykim/libasyncd/README.md

 to build your own high performance server.

-Asynchronous way of programming can easily go quite complicated since you need to handle every possible things in nonblocking way.
+Asynchronous way of programming can easily go quite complicated since you need to handle every possible things in non-blocking way.
 So the goal of Libasyncd project is to make a flexible and fast asynchronous server framwork with nice abstraction that can cut down the complexity.